Fight Back After Carpal Tunnel

 Carpal tunnel syndrome is a result of repetitive hand motions such as typing or other types of repetitive hand motions.
 The “carpal” is the narrow passage at the base of the hand that the tendons and nerves go through.
 When this area swells, it creates pressure on the nerves, which can result in numbness in the fingers and hands.

-There are several signs to look for in regards to carpal tunnel syndrome
+There are several signs to look for in regard to carpal tunnel syndrome, which include:

 - Numbness in the thumb and two consecutive fingers

 - Pain that radiates down to the elbow

 - Problems with the strength of your grip

 - Muscles under the thumb slowly decreasing

 Each case is unique in the effects the injury has.
 If you have any or all of these symptoms, it is possible that you have carpal tunnel syndrome.
 If this is a result of the activities you are doing at work, such as computer work or other repetitive hand motions, it is crucial that you speak with a medical professional about your injuries and that you contact a lawyer to help you with your claim.